jnvsor/render_array/README.md

 * `#callback`: An optional rendering override hook. `render()` will call this function if it is found.
+* `#weight`: Elements with a heavier weight will be rendered later.

 All other values are parsed as arguments like so: